xaviv19/classroom--cities-game--2021/src/main/resources/blog/2021-08-09_login_player.md

  > Enter your password.
  > Click the login button.
  <!-- SNAPSHOT status=400 -->
+ > You should be at the login screen.
  > You should see an error message saying that "The login credentials are wrong".

 ### Wrong password